-From May 2021, North Yorkshire Police can refer adult females and young adult males (18-25) who have committed a low level offence to a new precourt diversion scheme, which is aimed at stopping offenders committing more offences and improving individual's lives.
-The pre-court diversion scheme will attempt to tackle the root causes of offending at an early stage, via an offer of support across a range of needs, in an attempt to prevent the individual from becoming a prolific offender and to reduce the number of victims in North Yorkshire.
-The offer of support will be conditional, if the offender does not engage with the scheme then they will be referred back to the criminal justice process and may face prosecution.
-Victims will be notified by the police if the precourt diversion disposal option has been utilised, and updates can be provided throughout the process.
+North Yorkshire Police can refer adults (18+) who have committed an eligible offence to the Crossroads Diversion Scheme.
+Crossroads aims to divert individuals away from the Criminal Justice System by preventing first-time offenders and reducing reoffending whilst improving outcomes for individuals.
+Those who engage with the scheme are offered support to tackle the root causes of offending to prevent further offending and to reduce the number of victims in North Yorkshire.
+The offer of support is conditional, if the individual does not engage in a meaningful way with the support offered they will be referred back to Criminal Justice processes and may face prosecution.
+Victims will be notified if the police utilise this pre-court diversion disposal option and updates will be provided throughout the process.